mararual/next-js-starter-claude/docs/BRANCH-STRATEGY.md

 # Branch Strategy & Protection Rules

-This document describes the branching strategy and GitHub branch protection rules for the Interactive CD project.
+This document describes the branching strategy and GitHub branch protection rules for the NextJS Starter Claude project.

 ---